 Basic Process to Request a Course Substitution

-- The student must request a disability-related course substitution through the Center for Accessibility Resources (CAR) and provide appropriate documentation.
+- The student must request a disability-related course substitution through the Center for Accessibility Resources (CAR) and provide appropriate medical documentation.

 - CAR will analyze the student's disability documentation in terms of type, severity and relevance to the requested substitution.
 Note: A course substitution will not automatically be made simply because the student has documentation of a disability impacting a particular area of academics